mtlynch/mtlynch.io/content/notes/nixos-proxmox/index.md

 {{<img src="nixos-prompt.webp" has-border="true">}}

+As the prompt says, you can log in with username `root` and no password.

-## Configure system
+## Configure NixOS system

 I've created a basic configuration for a NixOS server system as a Proxmox container.
-You can apply this configuration by running the following command:
+You can download this configuration by running the following command:

 ```bash
 curl \